bsv-blockchain/cars-node/GETTING_STARTED.md

 - If something fails, check `docker compose logs cars-node`.
 - Check MySQL logs if database issues occur: `docker compose logs mysql`.
-- Ensure DNS is correct and `cars.example.com` points to the node IP.
+- Ensure DNS is correct and `cars.example.com` points to the server IP.
-- Ensure the wildcard `*.projects.example.com` points to the second IP, the one used for Kubernetes cluster ingest.
+- Ensure the wildcard `*.projects.example.com` also points to the same server IP, or the one used for Kubernetes cluster ingest.

 ---